oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-package-managers-appropriately/rule.md

 Theoretically, everything in npm is using semantic versioning.
 In practice, people aren’t that diligent, so it pays to be careful with your version numbers.
 It’s not rare for versions to disappear from npm, or for a build-servers internet connection to be flaky.
 If these issues are happening, consider using        [npm-shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) to lockdown dependency versions.

-### Track your dev dependencies and dependencies separately​
+### Track your dev dependencies and dependencies separately

 All package managers distinguish between those used for development, and those used for the application.
 Use this feature – it will save you time.